maiani/mepgl/README.md

 ### Run the program

 Once the config file is set up, just run the simulation with `./run.py`.
-If you need to run it in debug mode: `./run.py --debug`
+If you need to run it in debug mode: `./run.py --debug` or `./run.py --d` If you want to skip the generation of the initial guess: `./run.py --no-init` or `./run.py -ni` If you want to reload the output of the simulation and continue the optimization: `./run.py --reload-continue` or `./run.py -rc`

 Runtime commands (press the key and then Enter):
 - `+` and `-` change the number of relaxation steps.